rajdas88/mercury/README.md

 The above files are used by the Raspberry Pi to properly set up both ssh and wireless access.
 These steps have to be done EXACTLY RIGHT or it's a pain to debug.
-When done correctly, the `wpa_supplicant.conf` file will dissapear from the card.
+When done correctly, the `wpa_supplicant.conf` file will disappear from the card.

 If the wifi information changes, recreate the `wpa_supplicant.conf` file and